 - 2 tablespoons unsalted butter, melted and cooled slightly

-- 2 tablespoons unsweetened canned coconut milk (or any dairy milk)
+- 2 tablespoons unsweetened canned coconut milk, full fat (or any dairy milk)

 - 2 tablespoons chocolate chips (I used Ghirardelli 60% Cacao Chocolate Chips)